torbendury/torbendury.github.io/_posts/2021-11-21-a-how-to-start-with-terraform.md

 - Creating resources on your cloud provider
 - Destroying resources when you no longer need them

 This is a very good starter project to get a little taste of Terraform.
 But it does by no mean do justice to the Terraform technology as a whole.
-In Terraform, you can do much more then simply provision cloud resources from boring static code.
+In Terraform, you can do much more then provisioning cloud resources from boring static code.
 You can provision resources completely dynamically, based on the results of queries or lookups, which I will show you in an upcoming post.
 Stay tuned!